iramesh2/iramesh2/README.md

-# Hello, I'm Ishwar 👋
+# Hello, I'm Ish 👋

 ## About Me
 - 🎓 Senior at the University of Illinois Urbana-Champaign majoring in Computer Science and Economics.